rwxrob/boost/weeks/18/README.md

 # ⚡ SKILSTAK Beginner Boost 2022 - Week 18

+* Golang programming with more than one way to read input
 * Now (back) on Saturdays for our Eurasian friends

 ## Covered